Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/lookup.md

 ### Call Event Status

-By changing the lookup type to **Call Event Status**, the flow will select a case that matches the value of `input.data.event`.
+By changing the lookup type to **Call Event Status**, the Flow will select a case that matches the value of `input.data.event`.
 The case values must manually be written for this type of lookup.

 In the child LookUp node, you can operate the following Voice Gateway events: